 - For questions about your program’s policies, reach out to your department’s administrative coordinator.
 For questions about your course recommendations, assessments, or ELP courses, schedule an appointment with the ELP Director.

-- OGS & ELP collaborate to offer Stop, Drop (In), and Write workshops for A&S graduate students every month.
+- OGS & ELP collaborate to offer Stop, Drop (In), and Write workshops for A&S graduate students every month during the academic year.
 These workshops are an opportunity to write in community with other graduate students and make progress on your writing projects, including any job application materials.

 - Check out our events page to find the next upcoming workshop.